nguyenhuy0905/rare/README.md

 ## TODO

 - Tidy up the code base.
+(Halfway there).
+- Write usage documentation.
+- ~~Write a professional-looking blog post about this project~~.
 - Develop some more notations:
   - Range match (\[a-z\]).
 Basically dot but more limited.
   - Limiter ({a,b}).
 Copy-and-pasting the NFA right before it, a times.
 Then add